 The cloud also allows users to access information that would have previously been stored locally; instead of being forced to access a critical file from a work computer, employees have access to all of the information they need from their favorite library or coffee show.

 But with the convenience of such technology comes a price.
-How has the rapid adoption of Cloud Hosting affected the state of our global climate?
+How has the rapid adoption of Cloud Server Hosting affected the state of our global climate?
 How can we, both IT professionals and average users, change the current downhill course into a more positive one?

 The Industrial Revolution marked a critical turning point in history.
 Between 1760 and 1840, companies began transitioning from using hand production methods of creating products to the use of highly productive machines.
 Steam power and the improved efficiency of water power were also introduced during this time.

 This evolution in the way workers manufactured products paved the road for new regulations in wages and worker conditions.
 In a similar fashion, the introduction of cloud computing solutions has changed the way IT vendors and business owners alike handle and provide their services.

 There is absolutely no doubt that cloud computing is changing the way we do business and interact with our peers.
 The cloud is helping us innovate new products and ideas in an extremely convenient platform.

 However, it is important to note that powering such technology can be costly: it is estimated that data centers are currently responsible for nearly 1.5 percent of global electricity use.
 This may seem like a small percentage in the grand scheme of things, but this percentage has steadily increased despite the economic slowdown, and there is no doubt that this number will increase exponentially over the years.